conath/FrontRowTrailers/README.md

 See [License](LICENSE) for details about the source code license.

+Two XML files from iTunes Movie Trailers are included with the project for reference and educational purposes.
+The [License](LICENSE) does not cover these XML files.

 The Apple Logo, AirPlay, iOS, and iTunes are trademarks of Apple Inc., registered in the U.S. and other countries.
 Greyhound is © Copyright 1969-2020 Apple.